People's Republic of China

 During the "Long March," the communists reorganized under a new leader, Mao Zedong (Mao Tse-tung).
 The bitter struggle between the KMT and the CCP continued openly or clandestinely through the 14-year long Japanese invasion (1931-45), even though the two parties nominally formed a united front to oppose the Japanese invaders in 1937.
 The war between the two parties resumed after the Japanese defeat in 1945.
 By 1949, the CCP occupied most of the country.

-Chiang Kai-shek fled with the remnants of his KMT government and military forces to Taiwan, where he proclaimed Taipei to be China's "provisional capital" and vowed to reconquer the Chinese mainland.
-The KMT authorities on Taiwan still call themselves the "Republic of China."
+Chiang Kai-shek fled with the remnants of his KMT government and military forces to Taiwan, where he proclaimed Taipei to be China's "provisional capital" and vowed to re-conquer the Chinese mainland.
+Taiwan still calls itself the "Republic of China."

 The People's Republic of China

 In Beijing, on October 1, 1949, Mao Zedong proclaimed the founding of the People's Republic of China (P.R.C.).
 The new government assumed control of a people exhausted by two generations of war and social conflict, and an economy ravaged by high inflation and disrupted transportation links.
 A new political and economic order modeled on the Soviet example was quickly installed.